helidon-io/helidon/docs/mp/openapi/openapi.md

 - a *model reader*

-  The SPI defines an interface you can implement in your application for programmatically providing part or all of the model;
+  The SPI defines an interface you can implement in your application for programmatically providing part or all the model;

 - OpenAPI annotations;
 - a *filter* class